-Your Delusion Bubble is what you think your potential is.
+Your Delusion Bubble is what you think your Potential is.

 But at least I was doing something.

-If you do nothing, reality will squeeze your comfort zone until it’s gone.
+If you do nothing, Reality will squeeze your Comfort Zone until it’s gone.

-The Danger Zone
+Obstacle #4: The Danger Zone

-This is the Danger Zone:
+This is your Danger Zone:

-For most of us, part of our comfort zone overlaps the Danger Zone:
+For most of us, part of our Comfort Zone overlaps the Danger Zone:

 - Drinking alcohol

-- Eating junk food,
+- Eating junk food